Robert Frost: Awards and recognition

 In June 1922, the Vermont State League of Women's Clubs elected Frost as Poet Laureate of Vermont.
-When a New York Times editorial strongly criticised the decision of the Women's Clubs, Sarah Cleghorn and other women wrote to the newspaper defending Frost.
+When a New York Times editorial strongly criticized the decision of the Women's Clubs, Sarah Cleghorn and other women wrote to the newspaper defending Frost.
+Frost was elected to the American Academy of Arts and Sciences in 1931 and the American Philosophical Society in 1937.
 On July 22, 1961, Frost was named Poet Laureate of Vermont by the state legislature through Joint Resolution R-59 of the Acts of 1961, which also created the position.

-Robert Frost won the 1963 Bollingen Prize.
+Frost won the 1963 Bollingen Prize.